-One of the biggest challenges faced by the ITSM professionals is answering the same issue time and again.
-The fact that the majority of ITSM operations are repetitive by nature, the professionals work on the same tasks time and again.
+One of the biggest challenges faced by ITSM professionals is answering the same issue time and again.
+Fact that the majority of ITSM operations are repetitive by nature, the professionals work on the same tasks time and again.
 For example, password resets are one of the commonly raised tickets, accounting for 25 to 40 percent of IT calls.
 This limits their potential, restricting productivity and growth.

 Challenge Two: Delayed Responses

 The second challenge faced by the ITSM sector is delayed responses and greater wait times.
 Even though 70-80% of the service requests account for the top 20% of the common IT issues, the department fails to solve customer queries in a timely fashion (siloed infrastructure).